 We've pointed out the importance of knowing stakeholders involved in a deal years ago, and not just in the context of large enterprise deals.
 Our CEO, Steli Efti, years ago learned this the hard way: He worked almost a year on closing a major deal with Oracle, and when it seemed that they were close to signing... the main champion left Oracle and took most of the stakeholders involved in the sales conversation with him to another company.
 Any chance of closing the Oracle deal was lost.
 Don't underestimate the risk of organizational churn.

-If you found yourself wincing in recognition at any of the 47 facts above, don't continue making the same mistakes.
+If you found yourself wincing in recognition at any of the above facts, don't continue making the same mistakes.
 Sign-up for a free 14-day trial to experience using a powerful CRM that works for you, not against you.